Assistance work is adding exercises to Madcow 5×5 in order to…

 Here’s how it works:

-• Workout B has curls for biceps, and planks for abs.
+- Workout B has pullups for biceps and back, and planks for abs.

-• Workout C has chinups for biceps and back, and skullcrushers for triceps.
+- Workout C has curls for biceps, and skullcrushers for triceps.

 This accessory work will take an extra 15min per workout.
 3×30 sec to do each set + 2-3min rest between sets == ~7min/exercise.

-Why 8-12 reps?
+Why 8?
 You’re already doing heavy sets of five on the main lifts.
 This works your arm muscles under tension.
 Doing higher reps on the assistance work trains your arm under fatigue.
 You get more pumped.
 Some guys need that to feel their workout was productive.

 If you don’t like barbell curls but prefer dumbbell curls, do that.
 If you don’t like situps but prefer hanging leg raises, do that.
 If you don’t like skullcrushers but prefer triceps pushdowns, do that.
 You can add what you want.
 But limit yourself to one or two extra lifts per workout.